 In its goal to minimise climate risk and toxic pollution, Meridian has become Australasia’s largest 100% renewable energy generator through its power portfolio of solar and wind farms and hydro plants.
 Meridian also owns Meridian Energy Australia, which was recently bought out by Shell.
 It owns and operates the Mt Millar wind farm in South Australia and the Mt Mercer wind farm near Ballarat in Victoria.
-Meridian is involved in supporting the decarbonisation of our transport system by partnering with companies like Paddon Rally Group (EV Rally) and ElectricAir (Electric helicopters), who have also committed to launching a network of EV chargers throughout New Zealand to help people switch to electric cars.
+Meridian is supporting the decarbonisation of our transport system by partnering with companies like Paddon Rally Group (EV Rally) and ElectricAir (Electric helicopters), who have also committed to launching a network of EV chargers throughout New Zealand to help people switch to electric cars.

 Canadian Solar NASDAQ: CSIQ

 Canadian Solar Inc is a publicly-traded company headquartered in Guelph, Canada, that manufactures solar PV modules and runs large-scale projects.
 Since its creation in 2001, Canadian Solar has become one of the world’s largest solar technology and renewable energy manufacturers.
 Over the past 20 years, Canadian Solar has successfully delivered over 59 GW of premium-quality solar photovoltaic modules to customers across the world and has developed, built, and connected over 6.1 GWp in over 20 countries across the world.

 Revenue (TTM) US$7.03b